 You Won't Reap The Protection from Monounsaturated Fats

 When eaten in moderation, and in places of trans fats and saturated fats, monounsaturated fats can have a beneficial effect on your heart.
 According to a review of current studies published in the journal Nutrients, high-monounsaturated-fat diets increase levels of "good" HDL-cholesterol and decrease levels of triglycerides, which the Mayo Clinic says corresponds with decreasing your risk of heart disease and stroke.
-Without monounsaturated fats in your diet, you won't reap their cardioprotective benefit or the fact that many foods with this macronutrient make it on our list of 26 Foods That Melt Love Handles.
+Without monounsaturated fats in your diet, you won't reap their cardioprotective benefit.

 You'll Eat More Sugar

 Before 2016, people believed that reducing intake of saturated fats was the most effective way to decrease your risk of coronary heart disease (CHD).
 That's not the case.
 According to a Progress in Cardiovascular Diseases study published this year, sugar is actually to blame.
 The authors concluded that sugar consumption, particularly refined added sugars (and even more specifically, fructose), is a greater contributor to CHD than saturated fats.